Headed for a Hearse: Plot

 At the center of the story is a "locked room mystery" involving Chicago stockbroker Robert Westland, who has been convicted of the murder of his estranged wife.
-Sentenced to the electric chair and with only six days left to establish his innocence, he brings in criminal lawyer Charles Finklestein, who in turns engages two agency detectives from New York, William Crane and 'Doc' Williams.
+Sentenced to the electric chair and with only six days left to establish his innocence, he brings in criminal lawyer Charles Finklestein, who in turn engages two agency detectives from New York, William Crane and 'Doc' Williams.
 The evidence against Westland is that his wife's body was found shot in a locked apartment to which only he and his wife had keys, where he had been decoyed on the night of the murder by a phone call that seemed at first to have come from his fiancée, Emily Lou Martin.
 Additional evidence had come from neighbors beneath, who had heard a shot at the time of the killing.
 The weapon used was a wartime Webley of a type owned by Westland, which has now disappeared from his desk.

 Westland bribes the prison warden to allow his legal team to use an office there for conferences with interested parties.
-These include his stockbroking partners, Ronald Woodbury and Richard Bolston; his cousin Lawrence Wharton; chief clerk Amos Sprague; his former secretary Margot Brentino, and his fiancée Emily Lou.
+These include his stockbroking partners, Ronald Woodbury and Richard Bolston; His cousin Lawrence Wharton; chief clerk Amos Sprague; his former secretary Margot Brentino, and his fiancée Emily Lou.
 These in their various ways are recruited to gather sufficient evidence for the state governor to pardon Westland.

 The reason Westland abandons his despair so as to attempt exoneration is that Emily Lou has received a letter claiming to have evidence of his innocence.
 But when the two women, accompanied by the detectives, visit Petro's Restaurant to arrange a meeting with the writer, professional killers shoot him before they can talk.
 On the following day there is an attempt to gun down the detectives in the street, but they recognise the men as from Petro's and, with the cooperation of a violent labor leader also on death row with Westland, they return to Petro's with thugs for protection.
 There they learn that Petro had mistaken them for members of a rival gang who had come to identify the slain Manny Grant for the killers.